TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/39 - Malachi/Malachi 4/Malachi 4.5.md

 ---

-Behold, I will send you Elijah the prophet before the great and terrible day of Jehovah come.
+Behold, I will send you Elijah the prophet before the great and terrible day of Yahweh comes.